 Lydia completed her undergraduate degree in the Psychology, Neuroscience, and Behaviour program at McMaster University.
 She is broadly interested in the various factors that deplete or repair our attention.
 Specifically, she studies how exposure to natural environments, both real-world and in-lab, may have the potential to restore our attention.

 Kristin is a post doctoral fellow in the Vision and Attention Lab and Dr. Evan Risko’s Cognition and Natural Behaviour Lab.
 Broadly speaking Kristin is interested in how attention, motivation and metacognition operate in various learning environments.
 She is presently exploring how different modes of presenting lecture material online (e.g., video, audio, text, lecture speed, etc.,) impact attention, mind wandering, metacognition, and learning outcomes in online learners.

 Dr. Paul Seli received his PhD from the University of Waterloo (under Dr. Smilek's supervision) in July 2015.
 For his outstanding dissertation and graduate career, Paul received the coveted Governor General's Gold Medal.
-Paul is currently a postdoctoral fellow at Harvard University, working under the supervision of Prof. Daniel Schacter and funded by an NSERC Postdoctoral Fellowship.
-Paul's research focuses on mind wandering and attention lapses.
+Paul was a postdoctoral fellow at Harvard University, working under the supervision of Prof. Daniel Schacter and funded by an NSERC Postdoctoral Fellowship.
+Paul is currently an Assistant Professor at Duke University, and his research focuses on mind wandering and attention lapses.

 Email Paul: email@example.com

 Dr. Carriere completed his PhD at the University of Waterloo, and then after a brief stint at Research in Motion, came back to complete a postdoctoral fellowship.
 Dr. Carriere is now a Assistant Professor at Bishop's University.
 He has conducted research on a variety of topics including synesthesia, mind-wandering and attentional errors.